masalha-alaa/fall-risk-prediction/README.md

 ## Final Notes

-Please head up to the published paper mentioned above for more details about the used algorithms and methodologies, as well as challenges we have faced and how we solved them.
+Please head over to the [published paper](https://openaccess.thecvf.com/content_CVPRW_2020/papers/w19/Masalha_Predicting_Fall_Probability_Based_on_a_Validated_Balance_Scale_CVPRW_2020_paper.pdf) mentioned above for more details about the used algorithms and methodologies, as well as challenges we have faced and how we solved them.

 ## Thanks